-The diagram above, and the photograph at the top of the page, offers some guidance.
-You can download a larger pdf of the diagram by clicking here.
+The diagram above (here is a link to a larger version), and the photograph at the top of the page, offers some guidance.

 This photograph shows examples of alternative suggested parts.
 The components can be lashed together initially for experimentation, then connected more permanently and housed in any suitable enclosure once the crystal set is working.

 In the UK it will normally be possible to pick up two or three stations on medium wave, and/or BBC Radio 4 from Droitwich on long wave.
 If nothing at all is heard check: